kemaloksuz/ObjectDetectionImbalance/README.md

-# Imbalance Problems in Object Detection: A Review (Submitted to IJCV, arXiv: )
+# Imbalance Problems in Object Detection: A Review

-Here, we present the list of papers within the scope of imbalance problems in object detection by following our problem-based taxonomy (the numbers in the parenthesis indicates the section that the corresponding problem is discussed in the paper.):
+Here, we present the list of papers within the scope of imbalance problems in object detection by following our problem-based taxonomy in our paper submitted to IJCV.
+You can find a preprint in the following link:

+The taxonomy that we consider is as follows.
+The numbers in the parenthesis indicates the section that the corresponding problem is discussed in the paper.

 ![ProblemTaxonomy](assets/taxonomy.png)